bfanger/svelte-project-template/Readme.md

 Creates the `.git/hooks/pre-commit` and makes it executable.

-Edit the `pre-commit` file and replce the contents with:
+Edit the `pre-commit` file and replace the contents with:

 ```sh
 #!/bin/sh